Creating a Kubernetes cluster

 In the bottom menu, in the "Summary" tab, there will be a summary of the entire cluster.

-In the Master/Worker tabs you can view the instance of masters and workers with their public addresses.
+In the Nodes tab you can view the masters and workers instances with their public addresses.

 In order to gain control over the cluster, first copy "Kube Config".
 To do this, press the "ACTIONS" button and select "View Kube Config".